19TH CENTURY IRELAND

 By Tim Lambert

 At the end of the 18th century the British government decided that radical reform was needed.
 They decided the answer was to abolish the Irish parliament and unite Ireland with Britain.
 In 1800 they managed to persuade the Irish parliament to agree to the measure.
 It came into effect in 1801.

 In 1803 Robert Emmet (1778-1803) and a small group of followers attempted an uprising in Dublin.
 They killed the Lord Chief Justice of Ireland and his nephew but the rising was quickly crushed.
 Emmet was hung, drawn and quartered.

 In the early 19th century a movement to remove remaining restrictions on Catholics was led by Daniel O'Connell (1775-1847).
 In 1823 he founded the Catholic Association.
 In 1829 their wishes were granted.
 The Catholic Emancipation Act allowed Catholics to become MPs and to hold public office.

 In 1840 O'Connell began a Repeal Association to demand the repeal of the Act of Union.
 He arranged 'monster meetings' of his supporters.
 In 1843 he called for one at Clontarf.
-However the British government banned the meeting.
-O'Connell cancelled the meeting and his movement collapsed.
+However, the British government banned the meeting.
+O'Connell canceled the meeting and his movement collapsed.

 THE POTATO FAMINE IN IRELAND

 In 1845 a large part of the Irish population lived on potatoes and buttermilk.
-It was an adequate diet but if anything happened to the potato crop there would be disaster.
+It was an adequate diet but if anything happened to the potato crop there would be a disaster.
 In 1845 potato blight hit Ireland.
 Peel, the British Prime Minister, appointed a scientific committee to study the disease.
-Unfortunately they did not understand its true nature.
+Unfortunately, they did not understand its true nature.

 Faced with famine Peel started relief works to provide work for the starving.
 (Peel was reluctant to give away free food).
 The potato blight returned in 1846.
 By 1847 the situation was so bad that Peel's successor, Lord John Russell realized direct relief was necessary and soup kitchens were set up.
 Private charity also struggled to cope with the calamity.

 However hundreds of thousands of people died each year of starvation and disease such as cholera, typhus and dysentery.
 (In their weakened condition people had little resistance to disease).